cloudposse/terraform-aws-components/README.md

 These components make a lot of assumptions about how we've configured our environments.
 That said, they can still serve as an excellent reference for others.

-> [!IMPORTANT]
-> ## Deprecated Components
-> Terraform components which are no longer actively maintained are kept in the [`deprecated/`](deprecated/) folder.
->
-> Many of these deprecated components are used in our older reference architectures.
->
-> We intend to eventually delete, but are leaving them for now in the repo.

 ## Usage